Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     root.Add(familyBasicButton);
     ```

-Following output is generated when the button is created using style:
+Following output is generated when the Button is created using style:

 ![ButtonProperty](./media/ButtonProperty.PNG)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a button.
+You can define a style based on the user experience (UX) and then use this style to create a Button.

 1. Define a custom style: